gmc-code/PC-algorithms1/docs/maths_python/highest_common_factors.rst

 HCF of triples
 ---------------------------------------------------

-| The highest common factors of triples of natural numbers can be found by finding the HCF of two numbers first, then finding the HCF of the result and a third number.
+| The highest common factors of triples of natural numbers can be found by finding the HCF of two numbers first, then finding the HCF of the result and a third number and so on for all numbers being tested.
 | e.g. HCF(168, 180, 192) is 12.

 .. literalinclude:: files/hcf_sub_multi.py